automl/SMAC3/docs/2_package_overview.rst

 Command-Line Interface
     SMAC can not only be executed within a python file but also from the commandline.
-Consequently, not only algorithms in python can be optimized but in other languages as well.
+Consequently, not only algorithms in python can be optimized, but implementations in other languages as well.

     .. note ::

-        Command-line interface has been temporarely disabled in v2.0.
+        Command-line interface has been temporarily disabled in v2.0.
 Please fall back to v1.4 if you need it.

 Comparison